or call us on 1800 804 006

 This tour is accessible to most people with a good level of fitness and normal mobility.
 It involves climbing of steep stairs and getting on and off coaches and boats.
 This tour is not suitable for anyone with walking difficulties.

-The minimum number of travellers in your group will be 11 and the maximum will be 30.
-In the unlikely event there are fewer than 11 passengers booked on your tour date, you may be asked to change to a different date.
-A full refund will be made available to you should this alternative not be suitable.
+The minimum number of travellers in your group will be 11, and the maximum will be 30.
+If in the unlikely event there are less than 11 people booked on your tour date, we will endeavour to reduce any disruption to your holiday and try to operate your tour with lower passenger numbers.
+If we are not able to operate your departure date then you may be asked to change to a different date and a full refund will be made available to you should this alternative not be suitable.

 This is a fully escorted tour meaning that you will be met on arrival and will have a guide with you throughout your stay until you depart Chiang Mai, ensuring that you have first-hand knowledge at all times.